In this post:

-While patients may be concerned about their physician being unavailable, studies have shown that shared responsibility for patient care leads to greater satisfaction among nurses and other team members, as well as better patient outcomes.
-With a strong team in place, patients soon discover that someone will always be there and that their physician is well-rested, and able to handle whatever challenges arise.
+While patients might be concerned about their physician being unavailable, studies have shown that shared responsibility for patient care leads to greater satisfaction among nurses and other team members, as well as better patient outcomes.
+With a strong team in place, patients soon discover that someone will always be there and that their physician will be well rested and able to handle whatever challenges arise.

-If you are asked to write an essay about teamwork, first identify an experience when you worked with others (ideally within the last two years).
-Potential teamwork situations include volunteering, teaching, athletics, research, group projects in school, jobs in retail or the service industry, or other employment settings where teamwork is a key part of success.
+If you are asked to write an essay about teamwork, first identify an experience when you worked with others (ideally within the past two years).
+Potential teamwork situations include volunteering, teaching, athletics, research, group projects in school, jobs in retail or the service industry, or other employment settings where working well with others is a key part of success.
 Passive situations such as shadowing, where you are not directly contributing, are not ideal for this essay.

-If your team experienced conflict, describe how you overcame it, making sure to attribute the problem to shared communication issues rather than an individual (no blaming).
-If things went well, describe your channels of communication and how you shared the decision making.
-You might also include people who were not directly on your team, but who contributed to a successful outcome.
+If your team experienced conflict, describe how you overcame it, making sure to attribute the problem to shared communication issues rather than blaming an individual.
+If things went well, describe your channels of communication and how you shared in the decision-making.
+You might also mention people who were not directly on your team but who contributed to a successful outcome.
 In a work setting, were your customers part of your team?
-Or if you were teaching, did your students play a role in their learning?
+If you were teaching, did your students play a role in their learning?
 In a research project, did you get help from support staff?
-Be sure to show your awareness of your teammates’ different strengths.
+Be sure to show your awareness of your teammates’ different strengths and inputs.
 Medical schools seek people who recognize that the work of a team is better than that of a single individual.
 Show that you have that perspective.